czczc/wc-threejs/README.md

     npm run dev
     ```
 5.  **Open Application:** The terminal will output a local URL (usually `http://localhost:5173` or similar).
 Open this URL in your web browser to view the simulation.

+## Building for Production

+To create an optimized build suitable for deployment:

+1. Open a terminal in the project's root directory.
+2. Run the build command:
+    ```bash
+    npm run build
+    ```
+3. This will create a `dist` directory containing the optimized static assets (HTML, CSS, JavaScript).
+4. Deploy the contents of the `dist` directory to your web server or hosting platform.